 There are a number of things an applicant needs to consider while putting together an application to relocate a building from one site to another.
 On this page you can find information that will help you find out whether you need a resource consent and, if so, what information you need to provide.

 If you are planning to move a building to a new site, you will need a Building Consent and in some cases a Resource Consent.
-For more information about the process of relocating a building see the Relocated Building Information Guide in the 'related documents' section at the bottom of this page.
+For more information about the process of relocating a building see the Relocated Building Information Guide in the 'related documents' section.

 Prior to taking ownership of a second hand house that you intend to move to another site, Council recommends you engage a suitable qualified person (i.e. A Member of the NZ Institute of Building Surveyors or a Licensed Building Practitioner - carpenter or design category).